MagicKriss/Chat-Room-DDD-Example/README.md

 pnpm exec prisma generate
 ```

-And oce the DB is running, run the migration:
+And once the DB is running, run the migration:
 ```bash
 pnpm exec prisma migrate dev
 ```